Automated backups in Azure SQL Managed Instance

-The frequency of transaction log backups is based on the compute size and the amount of database activity.
-When you restore a database, the service determines which full, differential, and transaction log backups need to be restored.
+The frequency of transaction log backups depends on the compute size and the amount of database activity.
+Transaction logs are taken approximately every 10 minutes, but can vary.
+When you restore a database, the service determines which full, differential, and transaction log backups need to be restored, in their respective order.

 Backup storage redundancy

 By default, Azure SQL Managed Instance stores data in geo-redundant storage blobs that are replicated to a paired region.
 Geo-redundancy helps protect against outages that affect backup storage in the primary region.
 It also allows you to restore your instance to a different region in the event of a disaster.